North RouteMount Elbrus

 - Mitts - waterproof and windproof and warm

 - Main bag - rucksack of about 75 litres

 - Day sack for treks and summit (35-45 litre is adequate)

 - Sleeping bag - 4 season is best for high camp and Lenz Rocks, but it will be hot to sleep in at base camp, so bring a liner!

 - Sleeping mat for camping at Lenz Rocks - inflatable one or closed cell mat are both fine

 - Water bottles and flask.
 Bottles for low levels, flask for hot drinks at high levels.

 - Travel Clothes - you can leave these at base camp in a bag

-Down jacket - if you opt not to take this in July or August then you still need a good quality warm jacket such as a synthetic lightweight down, a heavy duty fleece or lined soft shell jacket.
-Without down, you will need to have four layers - base, fleece, heavy jacket and shell - at the very least.
+Down jacket - You need a good quality warm jacket.
 Ski jackets are not really acceptable since they do not breathe.
 Down jackets should be mountain quality with a hood and preferably long enough to cover the backside.